Presentation of Financial Statements (IAS 1)

 Statement of changes in equity

 IAS 1.106 outlines the minimum line items that must be included in the statement of changes in equity.
 Subsequent paragraphs specify the disclosure requirements, which can be addressed either within the statement itself or in the accompanying notes.
 It’s crucial to note that changes in equity during a reporting period can arise either from income and expense items or from transactions involving owners acting in their capacity as owners (IAS 1.109).
-This means that entities cannot adjust equity directly based on changes in assets or liabilities unless these adjustments result from transactions with owners, such as capital contributions or dividend payments, or are otherwise mandated by other IFRSs.
+This means that entities cannot adjust equity directly due to changes in assets or liabilities unless these adjustments result from transactions with owners, such as capital contributions or dividend payments, or are otherwise mandated by other IFRSs.

 Statement of cash flows